rm511130/Physna_Training/README.md

 ![Login-Page](./images/login_page_ext.jpg)

 - When you first access a Physna Environment, you will be asked to set preferences and to accept the storing of cookies on your device.
-- If your username has yet to be created, please refer to the [User Management](#user_management) section of this User Guide.
+- If your username has yet to be created, please refer to the [User Management](#user_management) section of this User Guide to understand the steps a System Administrator needs to execute in order to create an account for you.

 ## Workshop Task 1

 a.
-Ask your Physna point of contact for your username to be created.
+Provide a valida email address to your Physna point of contact and ask your username (your email) to be created.
 b.
+Check your email inbox for an email from Okta and follow its instructions to complete the Okta registration process.
+c.
+Log into your Physna environment.

 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>